meyer-lab/FcRn-trafficking/README.md

 ---
 # FcRn-trafficking

-TODO: Check about updated PKPD values after the N increases.
-TODO: Spread data is stdev — check this is right
-TODO: Need values for FcRn KO

 ## Caption

 **Figure 4.
 The relative half-lives of each IgG mutant can be explained through a model of endosomal sorting and release.** A) Graphical representation of the IgG endosomal sorting model.
 B) Posterior distributions of each volume and transport model.
 C) Endosomal and surface sorting parameters for each *in vivo* model.
 D) Predicted half-life of IgG with the specified endosomal (x) and surface (y) sorting fractions based on the fit model.
 E) Identical prediction to (D) for TODO: Marlene.
 F) Identical prediction to (D) for TODO: Scarlette.